engagement

 “As an independent expert tasked by the United Nations with promoting and protecting the right to adequate housing, I believe the crime of domicide should be enshrined in international humanitarian and criminal law so that governments and armed groups can be held to account.
 In an increasingly urbanized world, where densely populated cities are becoming common battlegrounds, the need for such action is all the more urgent.”

-The full article is publicly available via the @mit Faculty Newsletter online, though “first appeared in the January 29, 2024 edition of @nytimes.”
+The full article is publicly available and can be found online by searching the title.
+Seen via the @mit Faculty Newsletter online, “first appeared in the January 29, 2024 edition of @nytimes.”

 Domicide